FAQs

 FAQ mobile

-If DCR is not directly mentioned in the NDIS plan, we can clarify your goals in the following supports, to help build a stronger connection to diet, nutrition, cooking skills and Auslan.
+Our programs are designed to support people who are deaf and hard of hearing improve their quality of life and live independently.
+If DCR is not directly mentioned in your NDIS plan, we can clarify your goals in the following supports, to help build a stronger connection to diet, nutrition, cooking skills, and Auslan.

 Here are some examples:

-GOAL: I would like to be safe and independent in my own home
+GOAL: I want to be safe and independent in my own home and in my community

-SUPPORT: by learning safe and competent cooking skills to make meals at home and safely conduct myself around the kitchen.
+DCR programs teach you safe and competent cooking skills in Auslan and help you to make meals at home and safely conduct yourself around the kitchen, as well as practice safe storage of food.

-GOAL – I would like to develop the capacity to manage my daily life and access activities of choice (also to reduce reliance on my informal support)
+GOAL: I want to develop the capacity to manage my daily life and access activities of choice (also to reduce my reliance on my informal support)

-SUPPORT: by using Deaf Chef Ross as a service to support me in building capacity to manage my daily life and meals and maintain a healthy lifestyle.
+Using Deaf Chef Ross as a service supports you in building capacity to manage daily life and meals and maintain a healthy lifestyle.

 Deaf Chef Ross